-Consuming highly-processed, mass-distributed food has a negative impact on more than just our health.
-It also destroys traditional farming practices, dims our sense of both food artistry and appreciation, and dulls our collective reverence for the natural world.
-It replaces a sense of awe and gratitude for the natural vitality of lfe with a self-serving form of food-fetischism; offering us faux-food convenience-products and competitive-consumption tactics in place of actual food.
-It is part of a broader consumerist ideology that objectifies life and allows us to tolerate the abuse of animals, workers, and the land itself.
+Our diet also replaces our innate sense of awe and gratitude for nature with a self-serving form of food-fetischism, offering us faux-food convenience-products in place of actual food, and competitive-consumption tactics in place of a thoughtful appreciation of life.
+In short, our modern diet is part of a broader consumerist ideology that objectifies life and causes us to abuse animals, workers, and the land itself.

-“Almost every step of the industrial meat supply chain” writes Gustafson,” degrades someone or something…the cows, the land, the farmers and industry workers, the consumers, and the communities.”
+Gustafson also points out one common ingredient in every aspect of the western diet: suffering.
+“Almost every step of the industrial meat supply chain” she writes, “degrades someone or something: the cows, the land, the farmers and industry workers, the consumers, and the communities.”